BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![Solar System Simulation](Figures/buggy_animation_1.gif)

 Well ... we now face another hard truth!
-While at the beginning of the coding journey, the red lines errors are hard to solve, by gaining experience, they become easier and easier to solve.
-However, the type of bug that comes from our understanding of the problems will stay with us, and learning to refine our understanding and redesigning the process, which results in solving the bug (and possibly adding other bugs), will create a great programmer out of us!
+While at the beginning of the coding journey, the red error messages and squiggly red lines are hard to solve, by gaining experience, they become easier and easier to solve.
+However, the type of bug that comes from our understanding of the problems will stay with us, and learning to refine our understanding and redesigning the process, which results in fixing the bug (and possibly adding other bugs), will create a great programmer out of us!
 As a result, coding is an iterative process!

 ![Programming Process](Figures/CodingLoop.jpeg)

 I think it is kind of like how humans learn to interact with their surroundings!
 Anyway, let's understand the problem better!
 Let's first not doubt our understanding and make sure that the code is doing what we want it to do!

 Let's start with the example that we have already written!
-In the course note, there are systematic ways of doing it, which I encourage you to use as it will be more helpful in the long run.
-But, in here, I like to keep things as simple as possible.
+In the course notes, there are systematic ways of testing your code, which I encourage you to use as it will be more helpful in the long run.
+But here I like to keep things as simple as possible.
 So let's first use the doctest to run the function with the example that we have written!

 ![alt text](Figures/DoctestExample.png)